Silken Windhound Breed Information

 Cryptorchidism is a failure of one or both of the testicles in a puppy to descend into the scrotum.
 A unilateral cryptorchid has one testicle fully descended into the scrotum and one that is not.
 A bilaterally cryptorchid dog has neither testicle in the scrotum.
 These terms are frequently confused with monorchidism.
 Monorchidism means that the dog has only one testicle anywhere in the body, not necessarily just counting those in the scrotum.
 Monorchidism is a rare condition.
 Cryptorchid dogs are not considered as breeding prospects and the neuter of these dogs is more expensive as the surgery is often more invasive.
 Long-term problems that can occur with cryptorchid dogs includes temperment problems since the retained testicle cannot produce viable sperm but still is capable or producing testosterone.
 The retained testicle is also at a higher risk to develop cancer.

 Umbilical hernias are a spot on the abdomen where the abdominal muscle have not fully closed together along the midline of the belly.
 These can occur in two forms in Silken Windhounds.
 One if there is a extra pad of fat around the umbilicus but there is no loop of intestine present.
+In this type of hernia the bump cannot be reduced and actually has closed around the fat.
 The second does have intestine protruding from the abdominal cavity and it is palpable.
 Many times the intestine can be replaced digitally.
 The second type of hernia may close on its own or may need surgerical closure when the puppy older.
 Many people have it close at the same time as the puppy is spayed or neutered.
 The first type of hernia is the least worrisome, being merely a blemish, the second type is more of a concern to breeders and dogs with the second type of umbilicals hernia should not be used for breeding.

 One of the biggest advantages of buying from a reputable breeder is the relationship that may develop between you.
 Consider the breeder as a friendly source of knowledge and problem-solving ideas.
 If you are not completely comfortable with the breeder's experience and knowledge, the conditions under which the puppies were raised, and the commitment of the breeder to eliminating heritable problems in the breed, keep looking!
-It IS worth the trouble to find your ideal companion for the next fourteen- seventeen years.
+It IS worth the trouble to find your ideal companion.

 Tips for the new owner